TelloTalk/AndroidSDKs/ChatSDK/Readme.md

 ```java
     telloApiClient.openAnnouncements(Activity activity, telloApiClient?.departmentConversations?.first { it?.department?.dptType == "1" })
 ```
+You can use getDepartmentsList method to pass any department in the method that has departmentType = 1

 If user is not loggedIn or feature is not provided, method will throw IllegalStateException.